-In the third quarter of 2014, the Committee engaged Pearl Meyer & Partners ("Pearl Meyer") as the Committee's independent compensation consultant with respect to compensation matters.
-In connection with its engagement by the Committee, Pearl Meyer prepared a compensation study, dated October 30, 2014, that encompassed all areas of compensation, including salary ranges, bonus plans and long-term incentives (the "Pearl Meyer Study").
-As described below in further detail, the Committee referred to the Pearl Meyer Study in determining 2014 annual bonuses for the NEOs.
+In the third quarter of 2014, the Committee engaged Pearl Meyer as the Committee's independent compensation consultant with respect to compensation matters, and the Committee continued to engage Pearl Meyer during fiscal year 2016.
+In connection with its engagement by the Committee, Pearl Meyer prepared a compensation study, dated October 30, 2014, that encompassed all areas of compensation, including salary ranges, bonus plans and long-term incentives (as amended and supplemented, the "Pearl Meyer Study").
+Pearl Meyer continued to update and refine its study from time to time at the request of the Compensation Committee during 2015 and 2016.
+As described below in further detail, the Committee referred to the Pearl Meyer Study in determining 2016 annual bonuses for the NEOs.